fearofcode/swarmscale/README.md

 To do that, I'm using a physics engine, <a href="http://www.dyn4j.org/">dyn4j</a>, to power a simulation that actually becomes the objective function in a particle swarm optimization setup.

-Check out the classes `PSOBallGravityDemo` for a demo of a controller whose parameters were derived by PSO.
+Check out the class `PSOBallGravityDemo` for a demo of a controller whose parameters were derived by PSO.

 `ZieglerNicholsBallGravityDemo` is an example of a controller using the more traditional
 <a href="https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method">Ziegler-Nichols heuristic</a>.

 Which is better?
 It depends on how you measure performance.
 The PSO optimizer uses total absolute error.
 By that metric, the PSO system is substantially better, although both give decent performance.
+The PSO controller has higher overshoot, though.

-`PSOvsZieglerNicholsBallGravityEvaluation` compares the two side by side in case you're curious about numbers.
+`PSOvsZieglerNicholsBallGravityEvaluation` compares the total absolute error quantitatively in case you're curious about numbers.

 Acknowledgments
 ----------------